 As a family member or close friend, you might find that you are not only dealing with your own emotions about the premature birth, but also the emotions of the parents of the baby.
 Here are some tips to help get you through this time:

 - Offer your assistance – Ask if you can help with simple chores such as going to the grocery store, doing the laundry, feeding the pets or running errands.

 - Visit – Take time to visit the NICU and offer to stay with the baby while mom or dad takes a break.

 - Listen – Sometimes you can’t find words to describe your feelings.
 Simply listening to the parents can be very helpful.

-- Bring a gift – A gift is always positive and will likely bring a smile to a face
+- Bring a gift – A gift is always nice and will likely bring a smile to a face.

 Where you can get more support

 The March of Dimes provides information and support for those coping with a premature birth.
 The March of Dimes Share is an online community serving NICU families where they can share their story and meet other NICU families.

 Preemies: The Essential Guide for Parents of Premature Babies by Dana Wechsler Linden